top of page

 All these potential answers are correct, but are all part of a larger theme.
 I say this because if I sit at the drums, nothing will happen unless I move to make something happen.

-Movement is the basis for all physical ability on the drum set.
-From great motion comes almost all positive attributes that we associate with playing the drum set: great time, great technique, great sound, musicality, etc. Yet, when we look at drum set pedagogy, standards for movement don't even make the list of agreed upon criteria for greatness.
 Incorrect motion while playing the drum set is so pervasive, that it goes unnoticed, even at the highest levels of performance.
 It is so common that we mistakenly believe that incorrect or unhealthy motion is how drummers are supposed to move!
 There are many complex causes for this breakdown of information, but perhaps more importantly, there are solutions.

 It is crucial to clarify the difference between the type of motion ability described above, and being a technician.
 The general consensus among drummers is that a high level of "technique" and the spirit of the drums are separate, opposing concepts - that technical mastery will result in a sterile, robotic, and even unmusical drumming vocabulary.
 I say, technique IS vocabulary.
 Technique is the "translational language" which we use to bring the sounds from our imagination into shared reality.
 If you have a vision for who you are to become, you must develop the tools necessary to facilitate that becoming.
 Few things can feel more frustrating as a musician than longing for a feeling that you don't know how to express through your playing.